amc5dg/Run-Faster/readme_actual.md

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/CodeCogsEqn%20(2).gif "equation 1")

 Since we are using a MCMC framework we first need to create a rule to generate a new value for each parameter.
+First we generate a random time for the switchpoint to take place using a discrete uniform distribution.
+Next we generate values for the pre-switchpoint mean and post-switchpoint mean

 Here we randomly generate where the switchpoint might occur using a discrete uniform distribution: